Financial Resources

 Cheryl D. Gunter, Ph.D (‘79 MA) is a first-generation college student from Auburntown, Tennessee.
 As a first-year PhD student, she received an award which funded her annual dues for two professional associations.
 This support allowed her to explore the diverse benefits of memberships that complemented her curriculum.
 As a student at the UofM, she attended her first national professional association conference and remembers what a transformational experience it was.
 The value of these experiences motivated her to support students to seek opportunities to become involved in the broader professional community with memberships in professional associations and conference attendance.

-This award will provide a speech-language pathology student in good academic standing:
+This award will provide a speech-language pathology student in good academic standing or a PhD student with a concentration in speech and language sciences in good academic standing:

 Application should include:

-2. Brief personal statement that includes on the impact of the award on the student applicant and which memberships/registrations/SIGs are preferred.
+- Brief personal statement that includes a reflection on the impact of the award on the student applicant and which memberships/registrations/SIGs are preferred.

 Preference will be given to first generation students, students with financial need, and to first time members.

-Please submit application to Frances Breland by March 28, 2022 for memberships in 2022, and by December 15 for the next year.
+Please submit application to Frances Breland by July 15, 2025 for memberships in the FY 25/26 school year.
 We will fund as many as we can.

 General Financial Information